dkworks108/Example-x/README.md

 ## new upate is still pending
 due to few technology
-new updates are pending so i am try to build new project. but for this i want ne instuments.
+new updates are pending so i am try to build new project.RTRET but for this i want ne instuments.